 - Using rapid response teams to be able to respond more quickly to patients when an issue is suspected.

 - Using checklists for surgery to make sure everything goes according to plans.

-Recently, the federal government and other payers have increasingly linkied hospital payments to quality improvement.
-In the first year of reporting on Medicare quality, Alabama ranked number one in terms of improvement and performance.
+Over the last several years, the federal government and other payers have increasingly linkied hospital payments to quality improvement.
+In the first year of reporting on Medicare quality, Alabama ranked number one in terms of improvement and performance, and our hospitals continue to score well.
 For more information, go to Hospital Compare.

 - Reduction of readmissions